-Candidates' marks for the Coursework component must be recorded on the Individual Candidate Record Card produced by Cambridge.
-This form, and the instructions for completing it, may be downloaded from www.cie.org.uk/samples.
-The database will ask you for the syllabus code (i.e. 9395) and your Centre number, after which it will take you to the correct forms.
+Candidates' marks for the Coursework component must be recorded on the Individual Candidate Record Card produced by Cambridge International.
+This form, and the instructions for completing it, may be downloaded from www.cambridgeinternational.org/samples.
+The database will ask you for the syllabus code (i.e. 9395) and your centre number, after which it will take you to the correct forms.
 Follow the instructions when completing each form.